Pacific County, WA

 Hardware: The VHF repeater consists

-destroying the device, and the Sunset Empire club had sold this
+destroying the device, and the Sunset Empire club sold this unit to me

 as surplus.
 With a careful replacement of the harness,

 this unit once again performs well.
-The VHF repeater incorporates
+The duplexer is mounted

 a CAT-200B controller and runs 40-watts